 Collaborations between primary applicant organizations based in the United States and foreign institutions are allowed, provided they receive National Institutes of Health foreign clearance.
 For more information on projects with foreign components, see “What organizations are eligible to apply for a2 Pilot Awards?”

 A PI can be any individual with the skills, knowledge, and resources necessary to carry out the proposed project.
 Projects must identify a contact PI, who must be affiliated with the U.S.-based prime applicant organization (rather than a subcontract organization).
-Additional individuals from subcontract organizations may serve as co-PIs.
+Additional individuals from subcontract organizations may serve as multiple principal investigators (MPIs).
+All individuals serving as a PI or MPI must have an eRA Commons account prior to funding approval.
+If not already done, applicant PIs and MPIs are encouraged to begin the eRA Commons institution registration and account creation process to avoid funding delays.
+For more information about project roles, including PI, MPI, and co-investigator, see the NIH Grants Glossary.

 PIs and project teams may include individuals with varied experience in industry, academia, health care, and other settings.
 Applicants are encouraged to include in their project team at least one individual with previous experience with National Institutes of Health (NIH) grant application and funding processes, as well as with navigating the Institutional Review Board (IRB) process if the proposed project involves human subjects research.
 Applicants from populations that are underrepresented in the artificial intelligence (AI) and technology fields as well as individuals with disabilities are strongly encouraged to apply for funding.

-Individuals who have previously received NIH funding may be eligible if the prior funding was for work that does not share a focus with the proposed pilot project.
 NIH policy prohibits overlapping support for the same research.
-Thus, applicants who have received previous NIH funding, such as Research Project Grants (RPGs), pilot funds, and Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards, are only eligible to apply to the a2 Pilot Awards for projects or technologies that do not overlap with research for which they have previously received any support from NIH or other federal sources.
+Thus, applicants who have received previous NIH funding, such as Research Project Grants (RPGs), pilot funds, and Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards, are only eligible to apply to the a2 Pilot Awards for projects and technologies that do not overlap with research for which they have previously received any support from NIH or other federal sources.

 Applicants who have a pending application for funding that would overlap with the proposed project if awarded are eligible to apply, but must promptly disclose any overlap that arises due to another award and either withdraw from the a2 Pilot Awards competition or resolve overlap between the relevant award and the proposed pilot project.